denten-books/plain-text/2-chapter.md

 do not know to which surface to attach my attention: the screen or the floating gate.

-In Chapter One of *Plain Text*, we have encountered the book as a device.
-I have argued that the intellectual roots of a literary device can be traced to several ideas emerging at the turn of the twentieth century.
+In Chapter One of *Plain Text*, we encountered the book as a device.
+I traced the intellectual roots of the literary artifact to several ideas emerging at the turn of the twentieth century.
 We saw it first as a formal device: a technique for defamiliarizing or making strange habituated metaphors.
 We then saw it as a literal device, related to the operation of universal Turing machines.
-Finally, I have argued that Turing machines themselves belong to the history of the book: both in the lineage of thought about symbolic interpretation and as a mechanism for the communication of symbols.
+Finally, I argued that Turing machines themselves belong to the history of the book, both in the lineage of thought about symbolic interpretation and as mechanisms for their transmission.

-Once we encounter the book as a computational device, we can begin to come to terms with the simulated nature of screen textuality.
-Matter, form, and content lie flat on the printed page.
-Print interfaces are paper thin, we might say.
+Once we see the digital document it all of its forms for what it is, a computational device, we can begin to come to terms with the simulated nature of screen textuality.
+Ask yourself a simple question: Where does text reside?
-Ink adheres to paper in the way that pixels do not to screens.
-The splintered sign resides in at least two distinct locations, each entailing drastically differing affordances for reading, writing, and interpretation.

-Where does text reside?
-If you are reading this book in print, you can point to the page and be fairly certain of the answer: here, on the page.
-If you are reading the book on a *device*, things get more complicated.
-You can point to the screen and yet it would not be enough to say that the text resides there.
+In print, one can point to the page and be fairly certain of the answer: here, on the page.
+Computation complicates matters significantly.
+One can point to the screen, yet it would not be enough to say that the text resides there.
+The screen remains in flux.
+It is a site of projection and has no permanence.
+The projection emanates from a storage medium within.
+It passes through multiple filters and transformations.
+We therefore observe the figure stretch before us across at least two sites of inscription.
+The sign splits, expressed in the configuration of magnetic pulse and circuit state at one end, in the phases of liquid crystal on screen at the other.
+Both locations afford distinct constraints to reading, writing, and interpretation.

-The screen will go dark when the device loses power, but the text will persevere within, stored at another physical location.
-Deep within a device, the text lodges itself into some sort of a storage medium, usually a magnetic or a "solid state" drive.
-I have before me at least two inscriptions: one as circuit state on my hard drive, and another as crystal phase on the screen.
-They denote the same idea, but in two distinct places.
+Thus when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and] contingent" they identify real-world attributes of digital inscription, at the site of its projection.
+McCorduck tells the story of a rabbinate court, which, when faced with the law prohibiting observant Jews from erasing God's name, rule that words on "screens, disks, and tapes" are not to be considered as writing, therefore sanctioning erasure [@mccorduck_universal_1985, 51; also quoted @heim_electric_1987, 192].
+Conversely, when scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly describing properties of digital inscription, at the site of its archival immanence.
+The two camps disagree because they speak neither of the same phenomenon nor at the same location.
+The former group notices the ephemeral, transcendent state of the projected word.
+The latter points instead to the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008], to "drives, tapes, and disks" as the "fundamental physical support" and "material substrates of computing" [@drucker_performative_2013].
+The hard drive and the screen splinter the sign between depth and surface, archive and projection.

 How did this duplicity come to be?
-And what impact does it have on the life of a mind?
+And what impact does it have on the life of the mind?
 This chapter concerns itself with the structure of the simulated sign.
+I mean structure in the sense of a its formal properties, like its shape and position of the screen.
+And I mean it also in the sense of a formula that gives rise to letters, words, and pages.
+Textual primitives of that sort exhibit remarkable historical stability.
+One rarely sees a sentence span the paragraph for example.
+Nor would a contemporary reader expect to encounter pages of different length in the same volume.
+The production of text is guided by long-standing historical conventions, that have developed over centuries.
+Semantic and decorative units on a page exist within a strict hierarchy, so familiar to us as to become almost invisible.
+A well made book fades into the background in the process of reading.
+The paper, the fonts, the margins disappear from view, as they should.
+But when the sign split in the way I have suggested above, in process that happened gradually in the twentieth century, a new generation of typesetters and bookbinders were faced with a new reality.
+None of the material restrictions related to print applied to projected text.
+The computed book presented new possibilities and new constraints.
+I suggest in this chapter that this time was, after the literary formalisms of early modernism, the second flourishing of literary formalism

+Fundamental to the study of literature, the very idea of form presents some interesting theoretical problems.
+It has a long and conflicting history, which I cannot hope to summarize here.
+What I can do, however, is to point at some common inconsistencies in the literature about form.

-My interests here lie with form: both as a conflicted concept in literary theory and as a historical condition that now guides the production of all digital text.
+Form interests me both as a conflicted as a conflicted concept in literary theory and as a historical condition that now guides the production of all digital text.
 This chapter is in part a story of how engineers of the mid-twentieth century and onwards formalized the logical relationship between the components of any given document.
 That structure continues to inform textual media from web pages, to electronic books, and other document formats.
 The chapter is also therefore in part a history of formalism itself.
 You may think of it as a meeting of two formalisms: one literary and one computational.
-Athough there are few direct intertextual links between the two traditions, there is much to suggest an inderect influence linkied to common sources.
+Though there are few direct intertextual links between the two traditions, there is much to suggest an indirect influence linked to common sources.
 The two overlap historically.
 As literary formalism subsides in the decades following World War II, a new computational formalism emerges in the nascent discipline of computer science.
 The conditions of screen textuality demand a reexamination of document structure.
-In the late 1960s and early 1970s engineers confront the problem of representing paper docomunts on a computer screen.
+In the late 1960s and early 1970s engineers confront the problem of representing paper documents on a computer screen.

 The extension of formalism to the screen, on the level of document structure, is a significant milestone in the material history of text.
 The research